-Appendix D lists individual parcels, by subregion, that are accessible to the public for outdoor recreation and environmental education purposes and categorizes them by developed park and recreation areas, passive recreation areas (including National Forest Lands), greenways, and other public lands such as historic sites, cemeteries, botanic gardens, and other similar spaces.
+Exhibit D lists individual parcels, by subregion, which are accessible to the public for outdoor recreation and environmental education purposes and categorizes them by developed park and recreation areas, passive recreation areas (including National Forest Lands), greenways, and other public lands such as historic sites, cemeteries, botanic gardens, and other similar spaces.
 While such inventories of existing local and regional park lands exist, there is no complementary information for land areas at school sites used for outdoor recreation and environmental education.

-Table 8 summarizes the existing acreages of these available recreation lands.
+Table 7 summarizes the existing acreages of these available recreation lands.
 Also provided are existing (2010) and projected (2035) populations.

-Developed Urban Park and Recreation Passive Riparian / Upland / Aquatic Recreation Beach / Estuary (acres) Area National Forest (acres) Greenway (acres) Other / Misc (acres) Existing Population Projected Population Area (acres) habitat (acres) (ucres) (ucres) 19,000 124,000 1,800 298,000 3,200 2,300 9,630,000 10,990,000
+Developed Urban Park Passive Recreation Area Greenway Other / Misc Existing and Recreation Riparian / Upland / Beach / Estuary National Forest (acres) (acres) Population Projected Population Area (acres) Aquatic habitat (acres) (acres) (acres) Population 19,000 124,000 1,800 298,000 3,200 2,300 9,630,000 10,990,000